js0823/comp150-robotics/README.md

 4. Source setup.sh inside devel directory.
 I suggest adding it to bashrc.
 5. On bashrc, you should now have two lines, one sourcing /opt/ros/kinetic/setup.bash for ROS, and devel/setup.sh for our workspace directory.
 6. Try running "roscore", then on your other terminal "rosrun gazebo_ros gazebo".
+7. set "export TURTLEBOT_3D_SENSOR=kinect".
+Put this into your bashrc.

 # TODO List
 ## Creating a world